minio/minio/docs/distributed/README.md

 - **MinIO creates erasure-coding sets of _2_ to _16_ drives per set.
 The number of drives you provide in total must be a multiple of one of those numbers.**
 - **MinIO chooses the largest EC set size which divides into the total number of drives or total number of nodes given - making sure to keep the uniform distribution i.e each node participates equal number of drives per set**.
 - **Each object is written to a single EC set, and therefore is spread over no more than 16 drives.**
-- **All the nodes running distributed MinIO setup are recommended to be homogeneous, i.e. same operating system, same number of disks and same network interconnects.**
+- **All the nodes running distributed MinIO setup are recommended to be homogeneous, i.e. same operating system, same number of drives and same network interconnects.**
 - MinIO distributed mode requires **fresh directories**.
 If required, the drives can be shared with other applications.
 You can do this by using a sub-directory exclusive to MinIO.
 For example, if you have mounted your volume under `/export`, pass `/export/data` as arguments to MinIO server.
 - The IP addresses and drive paths below are for demonstration purposes only, you need to replace these with the actual IP addresses and drive paths/folders.
 - Servers running distributed MinIO instances should be less than 15 minutes apart.
 You can enable [NTP](http://www.ntp.org/) service as a best practice to ensure same times across servers.